 Tactical Emergency Causality Care (TECC): A set of best practice guidelines and recommendations for casualty management during high threat civilian tactical and resource operations.
-Based upon the principles of Tactical Combat Causality Care (TCCC), TECC giddiness account for the differences in the civilian environment, resource allocation, patient population, and scope of practice.
+Based upon the principles of Tactical Combat Causality Care (TCCC), TECC guidelines account for the differences in the civilian environment, resource allocation, patient population, and scope of practice.

-Unified Command: An Incident Command System application used when more than one agency has incident jurisdiction or when incidents cross political jurisdictions.
+Unified Command: An Incident Command System application used when more than one (1) agency has incident jurisdiction, multiple functions or when incidents cross-political jurisdictions.

-Warm Zone: Area where a potential threat exists, but it is not direct or immediate.
+Warm Zone: Area where the potential threat exists, but it is not direct or immediate.
 Operating within this zone is permissible in order to save a life as directed by Unified Command (i.e. Rescue Task Force performing rapid extrication of a victim under security of Law Enforcement).
-This could become a much larger area depending upon the situation.
+This could become a much larger area depending upon intelligence, subject's movement or other situational changes.
 Warm Zone may be dynamic and become a Hot Zone rapidly.